November 3010:30 am – 11:30 am

 Perhaps you could say the Turnblads were a private family.
 They didn’t leave behind any memoirs or many original documents from their lives.

 Swan and Christina Turnblad both immigrated to the United States from Sweden as children, in 1868 and 1876 respectively.
 During this period, nearly 54,000 Swedes left Sweden, and many of them settled in the Upper Midwest of the United States.
-The two married in 1883 and their only child Lillian was born in 1884 – a first generation immigrant.
+The two married in 1883 and their only child Lillian was born in 1884 – a first generation American.

 Swan emerged from modest means to become owner of the Svenska Amerikanska Posten, the largest Swedish-language newspaper in the U.S. Eventually, the family commissioned local architects to custom design the magnificent Turnblad Mansion as their residence on Park Avenue in Minneapolis, Minnesota.
 The building was to include a carriage house for Swan to park his Waverly Electric car.